graphcore/poplibs/README.md

     $ . <poplar_sdk_directory>/gc_drivers-<platform><version>/enable.sh
     $ . <poplar_sdk_directory>/poplar-<platform><version>/enable.sh

-Create 'build' and 'install' directories within your PopLibs source directory:
+Create `build` and `install` directories within your PopLibs source directory:

     $ mkdir build install
     $ cd build

 Run cmake then build with Ninja:

-    $ cmake ../ -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../install -DBOOST_ROOT=<path Boost was installed to> -GNinja
+    $ cmake ../ -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../install -DBOOST_ROOT=<absolute path Boost was installed to> -GNinja
     $ ninja

 Note: if you intend to use the popsparse library you will need to have Zoltan installed as described in Build Requirements then tell cmake where to find it by adding the following to the cmake command above:

     -DZOLTAN_ROOT=<path Zoltan was installed to>

+Note: There are some warnings that can be ignored:
+ * CMake Warnings of the form "New Boost version may have incorrect or missing dependencies and imported targets"
+ * Build warnings of the form "Could not find Codelet information for `<<arch1>>` architecture in file `<library>_<codelet>_<arch2>.gp`".

-Install with Ninja then source the enable script:
+Install with Ninja:

     $ ninja install

+To start using this build of PopLibs in your current shell you must source the enable script:

     $ . ../install/enable.sh

+## Using PopLibs

+To use this build of PopLibs in a new shell, source the Driver and Poplar enable scripts as normal and then source the PopLibs enable script:

+    $ . <poplar_sdk_directory>/gc_drivers-<platform><version>/enable.sh
+    $ . <poplar_sdk_directory>/poplar-<platform><version>/enable.sh
+    $ . <path to poplibs install directory>/enable.sh